VirusTotal/yara/docs/writingrules.rst

 Using modules
 =============

 Modules are extensions to YARA's core functionality.
-Some modules like the the :ref:`PE module <pe-module>` and the :ref:`Cuckoo module <cuckoo-module>` are officially distributed with YARA and some of them can be created by third-parties or even by yourself as described in :ref:`writing-modules`.
+Some modules like the :ref:`PE module <pe-module>` and the :ref:`Cuckoo module <cuckoo-module>` are officially distributed with YARA and some of them can be created by third-parties or even by yourself as described in :ref:`writing-modules`.

-The first step to use a module is importing it with the ``import`` statement.
+The first step to using a module is importing it with the ``import`` statement.
 These statements must be placed outside any rule definition and followed by the module name enclosed in double-quotes.
 Like this::